umich-vci/terraform-provider-satellite/docs/resources/organization.md

----
-layout: "satellite"
-page_title: "Satellite: satellite_organization"
-sidebar_current: "docs-satellite-resource-organization"
-description: |-
- Create a Red Hat Satellite Organization.
----

 # satellite\_organization

-Use this data source to access information about a Red Hat Satellite organization.
+Use this resource to create a Red Hat Satellite organization.

 ## Example Usage